Ladakh: Education

 The University of Ladakh with its two campuses (One each in Kargil & Leh) and its constituent colleges enables students to pursue higher education without having to leave Ladakh.
 A central University has also been approved to be set up in Ladakh by the Union Cabinet.
 The Indian Astronomical Observatory is located in Hanle and is operated by the Indian Institute of Astrophysics.

 In December 2019, the union minister of state for home affairs Mr G Kishan Reddy, in a written response has stated in Parliament that the Government of India has approved to establish a Medical College and National Research Institute for Sowa-Rigpa in the district of Leh.

 In August 2021, the Parliament of India amended the Central Universities Act to establish a central university in Ladakh named "Sindhu Central University".
+As of January 2022, there were 904 Government run schools in Ladakh and 113 publicly run private schools in Ladakh.

 Media

 The government radio broadcaster All India Radio (AIR) and government television station Doordarshan have stations in Leh that broadcast local content for a few hours a day.
 Beyond that, Ladakhis produce feature films that are screened in auditoriums and community halls.
 They are often made on fairly modest budgets.
 On 14 December 2021, the first FM radio station in Ladakh was established in Leh.

-There are a handful of private news outlets.
+There are a handful of private news outlets: